 15. We have 5 dwarf planets

-Ever since Pluto got the shaft and was kicked out of the club.
-A new sub-category of planets was created.
+Since Pluto got the shaft and was kicked out of the club, a new sub-category of planets was created.
 Dwarf planets are smaller planetoids that orbit the sun.
-The number is actually varying depending on who you ask.
+The number varies depending on who you ask.
 The number grows from 5 to 120 based on some parameters.

 16. It takes 8 minutes for light to travel from the Sun to the Earth

-It’s as if you looking back in time.
+It’s as if you’re looking back in time.
 It takes 8 minutes for the light you see outside to travel to you from the sun.
-Ever wander why our sky is blue on Earth?
+Ever wonder why our sky is blue on Earth?

 17. The ISS is the largest artificial object in space

-The International Space Station is 356 feet long and is 250 miles high.
-It can be see with the naked eye as it passes overhead at night.
+The International Space Station is 356 feet long and 250 miles high.
+It can be seen with the naked eye as it passes overhead at night.

 18. The Andromeda galaxy will collide with us

 In roughly 5 billion years, the Andromeda galaxy will collide with the milky way galaxy to form a new, much larger galaxy called Milkdromeda.

 19. Jupiter’s red spot is old